2014 AE Fellow Puja Upadhyay from Nepal

 Today, women remain a distinct minority in science and engineering, representing approximately 10 percent of professionals in these fields.
-The Amelia Earhart Fellowship program helps talented women, pursuing advanced studies in the typically male-dominated fields of aerospace-related sciences and engineering, achieve their educational goals.
+The Amelia Earhart Fellowship program helps talented women, pursuing advanced studies in the typically male-dominated fields of aerospace-related sciences and aerospace-related engineering, achieve their educational goals.
 The Fellowship enables these women to invest in state-of-the-art computers to conduct their research, purchase expensive books and resource materials, and participate in specialized studies around the globe.
 Amelia Earhart Fellows have gone on to become astronauts, aerospace engineers, astronomers, professors, geologists, business owners, heads of companies, even Secretary of the US Air Force.

 Established in 1938 in honor of famed pilot and Zontian, Amelia Earhart, the Amelia Earhart Fellowship is awarded annually to women pursuing Ph.D./doctoral degrees in aerospace-related sciences or aerospace-related engineering.
 The Fellowship of US$10,000, awarded to 35 Fellows around the globe each year, may be used at any university or college offering accredited post-graduate courses and degrees in these fields.

-Applications for the 2014 Fellowships must be received or post-marked by 15 November 2013 to be considered.
+Applications for the 2016 Fellowships must be received or post-marked by 15 November 2015 to be considered.
 Applications that are incomplete or late due to postal delays will not be considered.
 For questions, please contact email@example.com.

 Amelia Earhart Fellowships are made possible by generous contributions to the Zonta International Foundation Amelia Earhart Fellowship Fund.

-2013 APPLICATION DEADLINE:
+2016 APPLICATION DEADLINE:

-15 November 2012
+15 November 2015